 With less than a few hundred bucks, you can pick up some DIY gear and tips to level up just enough.
 We also created an online course exactly for independent professionals like you who want to create a brand video as a sales tool to establish trust with prospective clients.

-Summary of financial advisor marketing in video
+Summary of financial advisor marketing with video

 I hope you’re inspired!
 As you delve more into the world of video and discover how to maximize financial advisor marketing with video, remember: